Liverpool Premier League Title Hopes Suffer Blow, Sheffield Utd Relegated - UrduPoint

 Liverpool would have moved level on points with leaders Arsenal with a victory, at least temporarily, but they failed to make the most of their chances despite a stirring second-half fightback.

-Jarrod Bowen put David Moyes' West Ham ahead shortly before half time but Liverpool looked a different side in the second period, taking the lead through Andy Robertson before an own goal from West Ham goalkeeper Alphonse Areola.
+Jarrod Bowen put David Moyes's West Ham ahead shortly before half time but Liverpool looked a different side in the second period, equalising through Andy Robertson before an own goal from West Ham goalkeeper Alphonse Areola.

-But West Ham levelled in the 77th minute when Bowen wriggled free down the right and lifted a cross towards Michail Antonio, who headed home.
+But West Ham levelled in the 77th minute when Bowen wriggled free down the right and lifted a cross towards Michail Antonio, who headed home to make it 2-2.

-A downbeat Klopp, in the final weeks of his time at Anfield, said he did not want to talk about his side's title chances.
+A downbeat Klopp, in the final weeks of his time at Anfield, refused to talk about his side's title chances.

 "I'm not in the mood to talk about that to be honest or look at that at all," he told TNT sports.